The Adventures of Cyclops and Phoenix: Backstory

-Plot
+Plot summary

-The series takes place shortly after the wedding of Cyclops and Jean Grey in X-Men #30, some time after the events of X-Factor #68 (approximately 3 years in real time, but perhaps only a year or less in the timeline of the comic books).
+The series takes place shortly after the wedding of Cyclops and Jean Grey in X-Men #30, some time after the events of X-Factor #68 (approximately three years in real time, but perhaps only a year or less in the timeline of the comic books).

-During their honeymoon, their time-lost alternate daughter, Rachel Summers who is then the Mother Askani, brought them into the future.
-Their physical bodies were left behind, but their minds were brought into two bodies waiting for them in the future.
-These bodies, very similar to the ones they had left behind, had weaker versions of their original powers.
-They were reunited with their son, and were given the opportunity to raise him in this bleak future that was ruled by Apocalypse.

-Prior to their arrival, the Mother Askani and the Askani clan attempted to save the baby Nathan from the TO virus.
-They first cloned the baby, fearing that they would fail in their efforts to save the original.
-They succeeded, however, and were left with two babies.
-The healthy clone baby was kidnapped by Apocalypse's forces to be raised by the villain, and was named Stryfe.
-Apocalypse thought the baby was the original, and had somehow survived the TO virus.
-Seeing this as a sign of strength (and his own body deteriorating), Apocalypse planned to transfer his essence into the young Stryfe once he reached maturity.
+Rachel Summers, the daughter of alternate universe versions of Cyclops and Jean, who serves as the Mother Askani, brings the two into her future, a bleak world ruled by Apocalypse.
+There, they inhabit separate bodies from their own and are reunited with Scott's son Nathan.
+Prior to their arrival, Mother Askani and the Askani clan attempted to save Nathan from the techno-organic virus he had been infected with, which was gradually making his body mechanical.
+They first cloned Nathan, fearing that they would fail in their efforts to save him.
+Nathan survived the virus, while his clone was kidnapped by Apocalypse's forces and was named Stryfe.
+Apocalypse thought the baby was the original, and had somehow survived the virus.
+Seeing this as a sign of strength, Apocalypse plans to transfer his essence into Stryfe.

-The original baby was left behind, and was raised by Cyclops and Phoenix.
-As he began to grow, they protected him, and began to train him in the use of his vast, burgeoning telepathic powers, particularly how to use his telekenesis to keep the still present TO virus at bay.
-Their identity as his true parents (at least, genetically in Jean Grey's case) was kept a secret, and they instead went by the names Slym and Redd (these refer to Slim, a nickname Cyclops had picked up his younger years due to his slender frame, and Red, a common nickname for people with red hair, which Jean has sometimes been referred to over years, usually by Wolverine).

-All together, they spent 12 years raising Nathan Summers, who never knew they were his true parents.
-When the Mother Askani eventually died, their minds were brought back to their physical bodies, just after a combined effort of Slym, Redd and Nate finally defeating Apocalypse.
+Nathan is trained in the use of his burgeoning telepathic powers, particularly how to use his telekinesis to keep the virus at bay.
+Their identity as his true parents was kept a secret, and they instead went by the names Slym and Redd.
+All together, Cyclops and Jean spend 12 years raising Nathan, who never learns that they are his parents.
+When Mother Askani dies, their minds are brought back to their original bodies.